DSeiferth/PoreAnalyser/docs/source/index.rst

 We introduce an algorithm that employs ellipsoidal probe particles, enabling a more comprehensive characterization of pore asymmetries.
 A constriction is more asymmetric for a larger difference between the smaller and larger radius of the ellipsoidal probe particle.

+In the accompanying `preprint <https://doi.org/10.1101/2024.04.18.589791>`_ , we explore the influence of pore shape on conductance and permeation.

 The package uses the `HOLE <https://github.com/osmart/hole2/>`_ programme wrapped by `MDAnalysis <https://github.com/MDAnalysis/mdanalysis>`_.